Dewey–Stassen debate: Stassen's proposal

 Although it was not listed among his formal policy positions, Stassen proposed that the Communist Party should be outlawed, playing on the strong anti-communist mood that had grown popular in the United States.
 He brought up the idea on June 14, 1947, in a nationally broadcast address.
 This was after long consideration of the idea privately, where he conducted research and considered his own political philosophy.
 Stassen's position was that the Communist Party functioned as a fifth column working at the behest of Russia, and that stopping it was necessary to prevent World War III.
 He proposed outlawing communist parties in all "peace loving nations of the world".
 Among other accusations, Stassen repeated the common belief that communists were behind labor disputes in the United States.
 He cited the Guarantee Clause to justify the constitutionality of criminalizing attempts to overthrow the United States government.
-Dewey argued that freedom of speech does not grant "the right to destroy".
+Stassen argued that freedom of speech does not grant "the right to destroy".
 He likened the situation to that of nations like Colombia and Czechoslovakia where legal communist parties challenged the democratic process, seizing power entirely in the latter nation.

 New York was the primary target of Stassen's rhetoric as he described the city as a center of communist activity.
 Touting what he described as his own success in purging communism from Minnesota, Stassen released a 12-point plan to eradicate communism in New York.
 It proposed banning communists from public occupation and labor activities and described bi-partisan cooperation between executives and justice departments at every level of government to the effect of prosecuting communists.
 Stassen accused opponents of his plan of having "a soft, coddling policy", comparing them dismissively to Henry A. Wallace.
 He disagreed with other anti-communist measures, such as the Taft–Hartley Act, which he felt did not do enough to protect civil rights and due process for those accused of being communists.